 The library joined the Big Sky Country Digital Network with three other Montana institutions to promote the library’s digital collections.
 Digital Public Library of America (DPLA), a national digital platform that gives more exposure to the library’s digital collections, is indexing the collections.

 The final design of the Learning Commons is complete.
 Schrock Construction made the successful bid.
-Construction will start after commencement and will be done in phases as funds are available.
+Construction will start after commencement in May 2018 and will be done in phases as funds are available.

 A ScholarWorks Snapshot shared with the Committee showed total downloads of (1,414,316), the most downloaded paper, the top ten collections and the number of downloads per country/region.
 Advocacy

 The Senate passed a resolution (authored by ASCRC) in support of the Library at the November meeting.
-It calls for the administration, the library, and the University Library Committee lead an effort to devise strategies for innovative means to reduce or replace exceptionally costly but essential subscription services (e.g. Science Direct).
+It calls for the administration, the library, and the University Library Committee lead an effort to devise strategies for innovative means to support essential subscription services (e.g. Science Direct).

 Chair Snow sent an inquiry to Vice President Whittenburg regarding IDC’s.
 It seems the Library does not receive the 1% that is suggested when researchers apply for grants.
 The following response was shared with the Committee.
 “Of the $12M we currently recover in F&A roughly 30% is returned to the Deans/Centers/Institutes.
 We also are charged 8% on transactions by A&F and have about $700k taken “off-the-top” by A&F that is used for central university stuff (I don’t know where that goes).
 We also cover a number of bond payments for buildings across campus and pay off intercap loans for building renovations.
 Generally that leaves less than $5M that we use for cost match on proposals, startup for new faculty, the UGP, the Humanities Institute, SSRL, etc. It’s that $5M or so that I have some control over how it is spent.
 1% of that amount is the $50k I currently give to the library to cover the Web of Science which is the part of the recovered F&A given to the Library."